Access to Medical Records

 - All instances of complaint will be fed back to any member of the practice team involved to ensure that all relevant information is known.
 If the complainant is amenable to immediate resolution via meeting between practice staff, the Practice Manager should arrange such a meeting.
 If not, the Practice Manager should arrange a meeting between the complainant and herself and identify clearly the nature and extent of the complaint.

-- Relevant records of any complaints will be kept by the Practice Manager and reviewed by the GP's.
+- Relevant records of any complaints will be kept by the Business Manager and reviewed by the GP's.
 Where there appears to be any repetition of complaint the matter will be followed up either at a suitable practice meeting or staff training session as appropriate.

 The Practice has adopted the latest NHS guidance "The NHS Complaints Procedure (2009)" and a copy of this can be provided on request.